Social Intelligence - Social Studies

 is a boundary in society that separates communities whose social economic

-success, conventions, styles, are so
+structures, opportunities for success, conventions, styles, are so

 different that they have substantially different psychologies.
 A cultural

 divide is the virtual barrier caused by cultural differences, that hinder